Baltimore Stallions: History

 Speros initially called the team the "Baltimore CFL Colts".
 Although the CFL club had adopted a color scheme that added silver to the Baltimore Colts' traditional colors of blue and white, as well as a stylized horse's head logo that bore no resemblance to the Baltimore/Indianapolis Colts' established horseshoe logo, the NFL nevertheless went to court and successfully obtained a legal injunction against the franchise's use of any iteration of "Colts" in their name just hours before the team was to play its first game.
 Speros not only had to discard tons of purchased merchandise and souvenirs along with an advertising campaign, but also had to quickly change the franchise's official name to the "Baltimore Football Club," which some just called the "Baltimore CFL's."
-While this was the first occasion in the modern era that a North American professional sports team operated without an official nickname, it has been repeated by several franchises since, including the aforementioned NFL team in nearby Washington, D.C. when they dropped their original nickname and became the "Washington Football Team" for a time after decades of complaints and pressure from Indigenous American advocates.
+While this was the first occasion in the modern era that a North American professional sports team operated without an official nickname, it has been repeated by several franchises since, including the aforementioned Redskins (now the Commanders) in nearby Washington, D.C. when, after decades of complaints and pressure from Indigenous American advocates, they dropped their original nickname and temporarily became the "Washington Football Team" before their current name was chosen.

 Speros kept the team's distinctive horse's head logo with the expectation that local fans, long disillusioned with the NFL, would be disinclined to stop referring to the team as the "Baltimore Colts."
 The team tacitly encouraged this sentiment to the extent they were legally permitted to do so.
 For example, for most of the 1994 season, Memorial Stadium's public address announcer, Jack Taylor, would announce the team as "your Baltimore CFL..." – followed by a pause, during which time the crowd shouted "COLTS!" – after which he would conclude, "...football team."